remrah/remrah/README.md

 # Hi, I'm R. Emrah Gokkaya

-I’m focused on building, learning, and exploring the future of technology.
+Building, learning, and exploring the future of technology.

 ---